earthboundkid/Watsuji-and-Aesthetics/22 Glossary.md

 - _Yang_ [陽][zh] --- The bright side of a hill.
 By extension, things associated with light, masculinity, and height.

 - _Yi_ [義][zh] --- A sense of moral appropriateness.
-Sometimes translated as “duty” or "righteousness," but these translations fail to convey its psychological aspect or flexibility.
+Sometimes translated as “duty” or “righteousness,” but these translations fail to convey its psychological aspect or flexibility.

 - _Yin_ [陰][zh] --- The dark side of a hill.
 By extension, things associated with darkness, femininity, and depth.